Art Jobs

 8. Art Therapist

 Art therapists are trained professionals who work with a variety of clients and patients, using art activities to improve their overall well-being or provide relief or recover from personal challenges, illnesses or injuries.
 Art therapists may work in a number of settings, including schools, where they work with children with special needs, hospitals where they work with patients, and community centers.
 As a result, art therapists must be capable of working with a wide variety of individuals with unique challenges.
 Art therapists also may not be employed under the title of “art therapist” but in community and counseling jobs with various other titles.
-In order to become an art therapist, you will need to earn a bachelor’s degree in art or psychology and a master’s degree in art therapy.
+In order to become a full time art therapist, you will need to earn a bachelor’s degree in art or psychology and a master’s degree in art therapy.
 You will then need to complete an internship where you work firsthand with patients, and become licensed in the state you intend to practice in.

 Median annual wage: $47,680